mpdf/mpdf.github.io/configuration/configuration-files-v6-x.md

 (mPDF >= 6.0 && < 7.0)

-Four configuration files are included in the root folder of mPDF:
+Four configuration files are included in the root directory of mPDF:

 <table class="table"> <thead>
 <tr>